Energy-Based Model for Accurate Estimation of Shapley Values in Feature Attribution: Appendices

 }

-It can be seen from Eq.(\ref{eq-a-30}) that as the data dimension $|D|$ increases, the error bound of KernelSHAP will increase.
-On the other hand, by increasing the number of sampling $K$ the error bound will get small.
+It can be seen from Eq.(\ref{eq-a-30}) that as the data dimension $|D|$ increases, the error estimated by KernelSHAP will increase.
+On the other hand, the estimation error will decrease as the number of samples $K$ increases.

 \theequation{B\arabic{equation}} \theproposition{B\arabic{proposition}} \thecorollary{B\arabic{corollary}} \thelemma{B\arabic{lemma}}